 When choosing a 3D product visualization solution, you have to think long term.
 If you’re planning to increase the number of products visualized in 3D and, over time, create 3D models of your whole product portfolio, then you need to find a partner that offers a scalable solution.

-“When selecting a 3D product visualization vendor, we wanted a partner who would fully understand Loaf’s problems and who would accurately reflect and represent the products but also would be able to scale up with us, regardless of the number of models we have.” — Louis Adamou, E-commerce and Technology Strategist at Loaf
+“When selecting a 3D product visualization vendor, we wanted a partner who would fully understand Loaf’s problems and who would accurately reflect and represent the products but also would be able to scale up with us, regardless of the number of models we have.” - Louis Adamou, Technology Director, Loaf